100ravSingh/Btech_Final_Year_Project/README.md

 ### Research and Machine Learning code availabe on GA folder.

 #### Status : GUI application working fine for both compressive and tensile strength.
-Soon we will upload tutorial video of GUI App.
+Soon we will upload tutorial video of GUI app.

 #### Any contribtution in ML model or GUI app are welcome.

 #### Please visit this website regulary for further updates.

-#### Porject Contribution by : Sourav Singh and S.K Patro
+#### Porject Contribution by : Prof S.K Patro and Sourav Singh